cwellsx/Villebeauson/VillebeausonMake/README.md

 The current one is a home-grown version which doesn't depend on Bootstrap.
 - [PageText.cs](PageText.cs) is called from [Page.cs](Page.cs) and from [Fragments.cs](Fragments.cs) to help parse the text files and convert it to HTML.
 - [Output.cs](Output.cs) is called from [Template.cs](Template.cs) -- all it knows is where to write the output (i.e. the `WebSite` folder), not what to write.
+- [PageUrl.cs](PageUrl.cs) is called from various places to create page URLs from page IDs (see below).
 - [Program.cs](Program.cs) contains the `Main` method -- it gets all the `Page` instances, and passes them into the `output` method of the `Template` class.

+## Page URLs

 One peculiarity is that, in the text files, any text in `[ ]` square brackets must be a page ID (e.g. `[index]`) and is replaced with a relative URL.

-Another peculiarity is that the program includes a hard-coded `debug` flag -- when this flag is `true` it generates URLs which end with `.html`:
+Another peculiarity is that the `PageUrl` class includes a hard-coded `debug` flag -- when this flag is `true` it generates URLs which end with `.html`:

 - This helps me develope (test) the web pages within Visual Studio on my machine -- apparently the mini-webserver that's built-in to Visual Studio doesn't support URL rewriting, so I need the complete/correct URLs to navigate between pages.